Bundall

 Bundall has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely influencing the region.
-Notable initiatives include Cross River Rail - New Gold Coast Stations, UNIQ Bundall, Sunlight Lifestyle Precinct, and Benowa Gardens Redevelopment.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the area.
+Notable projects include Cross River Rail - New Gold Coast Stations, UNIQ Bundall, Sunlight Lifestyle Precinct, and Benowa Gardens Redevelopment.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.